academia-de-codigo/noire-server/README.md

 *   Path Autocomplete
 *   Prettier

-For proper code formatting and module intellisense, the following VSCode settings are recommended:
+For proper code formatting and module intellisense under VSCode, the following settings are recommended:

 ```json
 "settings": {